-Folsom Cordova Unified School District has provided up to two professional development days for certificated staff for the current year and the last two years.
-Each employee is encouraged to grow professionally through self-evaluation and reflection; by attending college and university classes as well as statewide and local workshops; by reading professional literature; and by networking.
-District-sponsored in-service and training are provided through Professional Learning Communities (PLC), lead teachers, and site-level academic, reading, math, science, and technology coaches.
-In addition, our district staff has worked collaboratively to provide an induction program for qualified new teachers.
+Folsom Cordova Unified School District provided staff with two optional professional development days this school year.
+Each employee is encouraged to grow professionally through self-evaluation and reflection; by attending college and university classes as well as statewide and local workshops; reading professional literature, and networking.
+District-sponsored in-service training is provided through Professional Learning Communities (PLC) training, lead teachers, Teachers on Special Assignment (TOSA), and site-level academic, reading, math, science, and technology coaches.
+Professional development was also offered on the Science of Reading (SOR), English language development, Positive Behavior and Intervention Supports (PBIS), and on other instructional practices.
+FCUSD district staff works collaboratively to provide an induction program for qualified new teachers and ongoing professional development workshop options.
 Throughout the year, a dedicated time during site staff meetings is utilized for professional development.
 Topics include but are not limited to Renaissance, Lexia, Responsive Classroom, Social Emotional Learning strategies, and Implicit Bias/Equity.
 Currently, several teachers are participating in Language Essentials for Teachers of Reading and Spelling (LETRS) training.